Getting Started with SBOL¶

 Reading a Document will wipe any existing contents clean before import.
 However, you can import objects from multiple files into a single Document object using Document.append().
 This can be advantageous when you want to integrate multiple objects from different files into a single design.
 This kind of data integration is an important and useful feature of SBOL.

 Each SBOL object in a Document is uniquely identified by a special string of characters called a Uniform Resource Identifier (URI).
 A URI is used as a key to retrieve objects from the Document.
-To see the identity of objects in a Document, objects can be iterated over following a Python iterator pattern.
+To see the identities of objects in a Document, iterate over them using a Python iterator.

 >>> for obj in doc: ... print(obj) ... http://sbols.org/CRISPR_Example/mKate_seq/1.0.0 http://sbols.org/CRISPR_Example/gRNA_b_nc/1.0.0 http://sbols.org/CRISPR_Example/mKate_cds/1.0.0 . .

 These objects are sorted into object stores based on the type of object.
 For example to view